 Email: ziming_liu@mines.edu.

 Jiuyi (Joey) Xu is a Ph.D. student in Robotics at the Colorado School of Mines.
-He received his Master’s degree in Computer Science from the University of Southern California (USC) and Bachelar’s degree in Software Engineering from the Dalian University of Technology in China.
-His research interests include, but are not limited to robotic perception, decision-making, and visualization.
-In his free time, he prefers to playing basketball and body-building.
+He received his Master’s degree in Computer Science from the University of Southern California (USC) and his Bachelor’s degree in Software Engineering from the Dalian University of Technology in China.
+His research interests include, but are not limited to, robotic perception, decision-making, and visualization.
+In his free time, he prefers to play basketball and work out.

 Email: jiuyi_xu@mines.edu.